I joined the

 at Brookhaven National Lab, now staff member at Fermilab),

-at University of Bern, Switzerland, now at Univ. of Alabama),
+at University of Bern, Switzerland, at Univ. of Alabama,

-second at TIFR, Mumbai, India, now at U. Glasgow, Scotland),
+at TIFR, Mumbai, India, at U. Glasgow, Scotland, and at Rome, Italy),

 I was also the unofficial advisor of Greg Kilcup (1986, student at Harvard,